 For most of us, it’s a condition easily treatable with a quick sip of honey and lemon or the kind offer of a Strepsil.
 Finding your voice sounds like some kind of pompous affliction writers complain about to somehow validate literary prowess.

-While the whole issue of Voice sounds horribly pretentious, it actually comes down to entirely practical decisions you’ll make as you work on your novel.
+While the whole issue of Voice sounds horribly pretentious, it actually comes down to entirely practical decisions made as you work on your novel.
 And it’s not a case of hypochondria.
 The symptoms are varied, but as common as catching a cold.

 How you structure your novel will be influenced by your voice.
 How your protagonists sound will be created by your voice and translated by ear.
 Your approach to both determines how your story unfolds, and the ways in which readers navigate your plot.